This article outlines how to create a mobile guide.

 - Pendo Administrator Permissions

-- Pendo User Permissions with at least the
+- Pendo User Permissions with at least one of the following:

 - Create Guides from Layouts